hubiinetwork/lottery-oracle-contracts/README.md

-# LOTTERY RESOLVER CONTRACTS
+# LOTTERY ORACLE CONTRACTS

-## About the Lottery Resolver
+## About the Lottery Oracle

-The Lottery Resolver is described in [Simple Lottery Resolver v0.1](https://docs.google.com/document/d/1o_8BCMLXMNzEJ4uovZdeYUkEmRJPktf_fi55jylJ24w/edit?usp=sharing) as a prototype for the nahmii data availability oracle.
+The Lottery Oracle is described in [Simple Lottery Resolver v0.1](https://docs.google.com/document/d/1o_8BCMLXMNzEJ4uovZdeYUkEmRJPktf_fi55jylJ24w/edit?usp=sharing) as a prototype for the nahmii data availability oracle.

-This repository contains Solidity smart contracts and auxilliary JavaScript code for the testing and deployment of Lottery Resolver.
+This repository contains Solidity smart contracts and auxilliary JavaScript code for the testing and deployment of Lottery Oracle.
 The implementation is created using [Truffle Framework](https://truffleframework.com/).

 ## About nahmii